-Architects have the responsibility to improve the world, not just build a space around a set budget.
+Architects are responsible for improving the world, not just building a space around a set budget.
 Factors such as layout and materials all can impact health, mood, and productivity.
 Finding clients who can relate to your emotional values will contribute to success for everyone involved.

 What are the benefits of emotional marketing for architects?

 Emotions play a part in every decision we make.
 More importantly, they inspire us to act – more so than rational thought.
 Therefore, emotional marketing is very effective when it comes to attracting more prospects, getting more contacts, and converting more clients.
 In addition to being a good investment, emotional marketing is an excellent strategy for creative branches like architecture.
 You can tell a story about your business, show what you love about what you do, and inspire clients to get passionate about your work as well.
 This will help you establish relationships with clients that can turn into long-term collaboration or translate to many recommendations for your firm.

 You shouldn’t think of emotional marketing as some special sort of promotion – it’s more a specific, emotions-focused approach to marketing.
 As such, it needs to be planned in advance, just like all other types of marketing.
 So what can you do to make your emotional marketing strategy as effective as possible?

 Before you can successfully appeal to the emotions of your target demographic, you need to first understand who they are.
 This is always important when you’re trying to personalize your approach to marketing because personalization is about adjusting to the individual; this automatically means that you can’t employ the shotgun approach and target everyone in the world.
 Instead, ask yourself who you’re designing and building for.
 How old are they?
 Where do they live?
 What do they need an architect for?
 Then, ask yourself one final question: what kind of an emotional appeal will this target audience respond to?

 Show your passion